upsmancsr/Team-Up/README.md

 - view all users who have signed up.
 - User info is stored in a MondoDB database provisioned through Heroku and MLab.

+## Upcoming Features
+Immediate goals:
+- A user can create a team
+- Admin user (team creator by default) can invite other users to join a team (max 10 users per team)
+- A user can view their team invitations and accept/join teams
+- A user can view a list of their teams
+- A user can select one of their teams to view the other members of the team

 ### How to install and run the app

 #### Dependencies